barthelemymp/TULIP-TCR/README.md

 ## Colab:
 tulip.ipynb enables playing with TULIP from colab

+## HLA remark:
+For rare HLA, TULIP works better with `--nomhc` option.
+TO DO: predict HLA indepndantly and remove it from epitope prediction.

 ## Code options:
 `--skipMiss`: enables the mopdel to directly learn the encoded representation of a missing sequence.
 Without it, the model learn the embedding of `<MIS>` and pass it to the encoder.
 This option is largely recommended, as it avoid having the missing sequences taking a too large importance in the training the encoders.